jeffreykegler/hoonlint/misc/whitespace.md

 If a joined 0-running hoon has an initial horizontal sub-running, the rune and the sub-running should be separated by one stop.

-### Proper spacing of 1-running hoons
+## Proper spacing of 1-running hoons

 The head of a 1-running hoon should occur on the rune line, one stop after the anchor column.
-The running should occur one newline-equivlent gap after the head, and should be indented one stop after the anchor column.
+The running should occur one vertical gap after the head, and should be indented one stop after the anchor column.
 Header comments in a 1-running hoon should be aligned at the anchor column of the parent hoon.